noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 The discussion communicates understanding of the features of the evidence that affect how well it can be used to respond to the research question.
 </p>
 - No papers on 205khz
+- Exposure units differ from paper to paper. not consistient.
 ## Conclusion